Heterocycles | Organic Chemistry 3

 Pyridine

-Pyridine = Benzene derivative (sp2-hybridized nitrogen atom replaces a CH unit).
+Pyridine is a derivative of benzene: an sp2-hybridized nitrogen replaces a CH unit

 Synthesis of Pyridine (Hantzsch Synthesis):